TypeScript Patterns That Come Up More Than You'd Think

 The satisfies Operator

-Before satisfies, your options were bad.
-If you typed it with Record<string, RouteConfig>, TypeScript would validate the shape but lose the specific keys โ routeMap.dashboard would be typed as RouteConfig | undefined because TypeScript only knows the keys are some string.
+Before satisfies, options were bad.
+Type it with Record<string, RouteConfig> and TypeScript validates the shape but loses specific keys โ routeMap.dashboard becomes RouteConfig | undefined because TypeScript only knows the keys are some string.
+Use as const and you preserve literals but lose structural validation.

-satisfies gives you both:
+satisfies provides both:

 type RouteConfig = {